2/Catorce: Background and release

 He explained about releasing the song without previous planning, stating that he thinks "it doesn't have to be good, it has to feel good", expressing that "art is relative".
 The song was later included as the fifth track on Alejandro's second studio album, Vice Versa, released June 25, 2021.

 Music and lyrics

-Musically, "2/Catorce" is a Spanish language Urbano Latin R&B song, written by Alejandro and produced by Mr. Naisgai.
+Musically, "2/Catorce" is a Spanish language Kizomba song, written by Alejandro and produced by Mr. Naisgai.
 The track runs for a total of 3 minutes and 32 seconds.
 Lyrically, "2/Catorce" which translates to "2/Fourteen" in English, is about passionate and sexual moments as a couple, and situations where the temperature rises.
 The lyrics include, "Qué suerte que soy yo el que puede comerte / ¿Qué hice para merecerte? / Cada día que pasa lo que siento es má' fuerte / Solo quiero verte" (How lucky that I am the one who can eat you / What did I do to deserve you? / Every day that passes what I feel becomes stronger / I just want to see you).